Kalmykia: Ethnic groups

 According to the 2021 Census, Kalmyks make up 62.5% of the republic's population.
 Other groups include Russians (25.7%), Dargins (2.8%), Kazakhs (1.7%), Turks (1.6%), Chechens (1.1%), Avars (1.0%), and Koreans (0.4%).

-This statistics is about the demographics of the Kalmyks in the Russian Empire, Soviet Union and Russian Federation.
+The population of Kalmyks in the Russian Empire, Soviet Union and Russian Federation:

 Religion

-Tibetan Buddhism is the traditional and most popular religion among the Kalmyks, while Russians in the country practice predominantly Russian Orthodoxy.
+Tibetan Buddhism is the traditional and most popular religion among the Kalmyks, while ethnic Russians in the country practice predominantly Russian Orthodoxy.
 A minority of Kalmyks practice pre-Buddhist shamanism or Tengrism (a contemporary revival of the Turkic and Mongolic shamanic religions).
 Many people are unaffiliated and non-religious.

 According to a 2012 survey, 47.6% of the population of Kalmykia adhere to Buddhism, 18% to the Russian Orthodox Church, 4.8% to Islam, 3% to Tengrism or Kalmyk shamanism, 1% are unaffiliated Christians, 1% are either Orthodox Christian believers who do not belong to a church or are members of non-Russian Orthodox churches, 0.4% adhere to forms of Hinduism, and 9.0% follow other religions or did not give an answer to the survey.
-In addition, 13% of the population declared themselves to be "spiritual but not religious" and another 13% to be atheist.
+In addition, 8.2% of the population declared themselves to be "spiritual but not religious" and another 8% to be atheist.